 Not all abdominal pain following miscarriage is alike.
 Understanding its nature helps determine whether it’s normal or requires urgent care.

-• Sharp Pains: Sudden stabbing pains may occur if tissue passes quickly through the cervix.
+- Sharp Pains: Sudden stabbing pains may occur as tissue or clots pass through the cervix.

-• Dull Ache: Persistent soreness or heaviness in the lower abdomen often accompanies bleeding for several days.
+- Dull Ache: Persistent soreness or heaviness in the lower abdomen can accompany bleeding for several days.

-While these pains are generally expected during recovery, severe pain that worsens over time or lasts beyond two weeks warrants medical attention.
+While these pains are generally expected during recovery, severe pain that worsens over time, one-sided pain, or pain that does not improve with appropriate care warrants medical attention.

 When Is Abdominal Pain Concerning?